My blog posts likely contain affiliate links, including for the Amazon Associates program.

 Where to Stay in Denali

 As I mentioned early in this post, Denali National Park is generally broken up into the Frontcountry and Backcountry.
 Most of the hotels – seven in total, by my count – are near the Frontcountry, and are located in Nenana Canyon/Glitter Gulch.
 There are two more properties located 6 miles south along the Parks Highway.
-There are also three resort properties located in Kantishna in the Backcountry, but nobody has said whether they will be operating in 2022 due to inacessibility along the park road.
+There are also three resort properties located in Kantishna in the Backcountry, but most are closed indefinitely due to the road closure.
+(The Denali Backcountry Lodge was open in 2023, so be sure to check their website if you have the budget to fly in and stay there.)

 In any case, your options are limited, and it’s not overwhelming.
 For 2-3 days in Denali, I recommend choosing one of the following.